 I wanted to connect an outbuilding to the existing internet connection.

-I failed with WiFi and Powerline because of the distance.
-It didn't even work to establish a connection.
-But: Both buildings have an old telephone system.
-I now use it to transmit the data via G.hn.
-I simply feed the signal into the telephone system in the main building, connect both networks in the basement and I have Internet in the outbuilding.
-So it wasn't even necessary to lay any cable for this.
+To do this, I simply feed the signal into the telephone system in the main building, I connected both networks in the basement and I already have internet in the outbuilding.
+So it wasn’t even necessary to lay any cables.
 At first I was quite sceptical because the telephone systems in both buildings are widely branched and certainly anything but interference-free.
 The distance itself is not without problems and the cables are not twisted (no twisted pair).
 But the G.hn system does not seem to have the slightest problem with this.
 I currently use only two cables (1 wire pair) and actually have the full bandwidth of 1.5 Gbit/s (sum of upload and download).
 You have to let that roll off your tongue!
 This is actually quite a bit of overkill for any normal application.
-I couldn't have wished for better support from GIGA Copper.
+I couldn’t have wished for better support from GIGA Copper.
 Extremely friendly and just as fast and competent.
 I even got detailed answers to difficult technical background questions about encryption.

 It was only by chance that we became aware of the company from Düsseldorf.
-At first we were sceptical because of the above-mentioned points, but right away the company was there to help us in word and deed - for this, a big praise.
+At first we were sceptical because of the above-mentioned points, but right away the company was there to help us in word and deed – for this, great praise.
 With the two devices we purchased and the detailed explanations and ideas, we were able to eliminate faults and ultimately improve the line considerably.
-What can we say: A performance increase of 2800% (to approx. 435Mbit/s in both directions) and the whole thing without any disconnections.
+What can we say: a performance increase of 2800% (to approx. 435Mbit/s in both directions) and the whole thing without any disconnections.

-If you have an old telephone line and want to use it as network infrastructure (colloquially network cable), stop searching and forget what you may have seen on the internet - you are more than right here!
+Should you have an old telephone line and want to use it as network infrastructure (colloquially network cable), stop searching and forget what you may have already seen on the internet – you are more than right here!
 We can recommend the company Giga Cooper Networks from Düsseldorf without any reservations.

 The package arrived today.
 Unpacked, plugged in and so far running like a charm.
 Great thing.
 Connection is up and running at 1855/1855 Mbps.

-31.05.2021 Klaus W. (Elsdorf, Germany): Networking in the house via telephone cable
+Klaus W. (Elsdorf): Networking in the house via telephone cable

 If everything were so simple: I discussed the task with Mr Goldberg on Thursday and was able to install the two devices without any problems on Saturday.
 Today's acid test in my home office confirms the efficiency with a 1a performance.